Withdrawal | 8 min read

 Some people may start feeling better as early as day 3, but it’s more common to overcome the worst symptoms of Percocet withdrawal somewhere between day 4 and day 7 after taking your last dose.

 Remember, not everyone has all the side effects of Percocet withdrawal.
-So if you’re starting to feel better, but haven’t had all the symptoms you expected, don’t worry.
-You probably are feeling better and just had a milder withdrawal than some.
+So, if you’re starting to feel better, but haven’t had all the symptoms you expected, don’t worry.
+You are probably feeling better and just had a milder withdrawal than some.

-How Withdrawal Symptoms May Point To An Underlying Addiction To Percocet
+How Withdrawal Symptoms May Point to an Underlying Addiction to Percocet

-Withdrawal symptoms can signal something wrong, especially if you’re still taking Percocet when you get them.
+Withdrawal symptoms can signal something is wrong, especially if you’re still taking Percocet when you get them.
 It’s important to monitor when your symptoms start, though, because some withdrawal symptoms are also side effects of the drug.

 So, if you’re becoming symptomatic shortly after taking a dose, that’s likely a side effect of the drug.
 However, if you’re becoming symptomatic shortly before taking the drug, and your symptoms ease when you’ve taken it, that may be a sign of chemical dependence or addiction.